 Hamilton Pool Preserve is a little bit of heaven in the hot environment of Texas.
 The lovely pool is sheltered by a high rock on one side and offers a beautiful view of the park on the other.

-Because of the popularity of this pool, there is a limit on how many people can enter at one.
-During the high season, you have to make a reservation in order to visit!
-Even in low season, there is usually about an hour’s wait before you can go in.
-Despite this, it’s definitely worth it to visit this gorgeous little natural pool.
+Because of the popularity of this pool, there is a limit on how many people can enter at once.
+During the peak season, you have to make a reservation in order to visit!
+Even in the off-season, there is usually about an hour’s wait before you can go in.
+Despite this, it’s definitely worth a visit to this gorgeous little natural pool.

 Arizona’s Grand Canyon region is one of the best U.S. destinations.
-People travel from all over the world to see the breathtaking region!
+People travel from all over the world to see this breathtaking natural wonder.
 Although it’s not the most famous stop, Havasu Falls is one of the best places to pull off the highway and enjoy nature.

-Right in the middle of barren, rocky desert region, the Colorado River sliced through the red landscape to bring a coolness and color to the view.
+Right in the middle of the barren rocky desert, the Colorado River sliced through the red landscape to bring coolness and color to the view.
 At Havasu Falls, the river thunders over the side of a cliff and plummets into a deep pool!
 This is one of the best Southwestern experiences you can have.

 Although Cummins Falls isn’t the biggest or highest waterfall in Tennessee, it is arguably the most beautiful.
 This waterfall is located in the middle of a 200-acre park where you can hike, relax, and (of course) swim.
 Take the hike into the gorge to splash around in the swimming hole below the falls!

 Address: 390 Cummins Falls Lane, Cookeville, TN 38501

 This swimming hole boasts some of the clearest water you’ll ever see in your life!
 The pool is fed by a clean natural spring, and you can see all the way to the bottom of the limestone basin’s 24-foot depth.
 You can come and swim in the sunshine, or bring your scuba gear to dive in the underwater caves below the pool!